 The central theme of the project is to understand the role of data in the design of racially (and otherwise) unbiased policies for emergency and police priority dispatch system, policing, justice system, correction facilities and beyond.
 Towards that, the project aims to develop publicly available comprehensive “data hub” to foster the role of data in policy design as well as develop analytic methods to evaluate biases (racial and otherwise) using the data.

-Devavrat Shah, Professor at MIT EECS, leads the Policing vertical team that consists of Anish Agarwal (MIT PhD Student, EECS), Sarah Cen (MIT PhD Student, EECS), Fotini Christia (Ford International Professor in the Social Sciences at MIT), Roberto Fernandez (William F. Pounds Professor in Management and Professor, Work and Organization Studies at MIT), Jessy Han (MIT PhD Student, IDSS Social & Engineering Systems), Andrew Miller (Assistant Professor of PoliSci at United States Naval Academy), Renbo Tu (Graduate Student at CMU), and Chris Winship (Diker-Tishman Professor of Sociology at Harvard).
+Devavrat Shah, Professor at MIT EECS, leads the Policing vertical team that consists of Fotini Christia (Ford International Professor in the Social Sciences at MIT), Jessy Han (MIT PhD Student, IDSS Social & Engineering Systems), Chris Hays (MIT PhD Student, IDSS Social & Engineering Systems), Ben Lewis (TPP Masters Student at MIT), Andrew Miller (Assistant Professor of PoliSci at United States Naval Academy), Manish Raghavan (Drew Houston (2005) Career Development Professor at MIT Sloan and MIT EECS), Kristianny Ruelas-Vargas (Wellesley UROP), Craig Watkins (Ernest A. Sharpe Centennial Professor at the University of Texas Austin), and Chris Winship (Diker-Tishman Professor of Sociology at Harvard).

 A society-wide failure of algorithmic transparency is currently perpetuating innumerable social, economic and health related risks around the world.
 While algorithms play a role in the proliferation of extremism online — be it white nationalism or other toxic social phenomena — we know very little about how these algorithms operate and how their operation is affecting users; researchers have no robust way to probe how or why extremism emerges and the role that algorithms play in its development.
 Our team is working on causal investigations of algorithmic responses to user behavior and the evolving dialectic between user behavior and algorithmic recommendations.

-Lead by Sinan Aral, David Austin Professor of Management at the MIT Sloan School of Management, the Social Media vertical team consists of Dean Eckles (Associate Professor of Marketing at MIT Sloan), Chris Hayes (MIT PhD Student, IDSS Social & Engineering Systems), Manish Raghavan (postdoctoral fellow, Harvard University Center for Research on Computation and Society), Zach Schutzman (postdoctoral associate, MIT IDSS), Erin Walk (MIT PhD Student, IDSS Social & Engineering Systems), and Philipp Zimmer (MIT Technology and Policy Program).
+Co-lead by Sinan Aral, David Austin Professor of Management at the MIT Sloan School of Management and Dean Eckles (Associate Professor of Marketing at MIT Sloan), the Social Media vertical team consists of Chris Hays (MIT PhD Student, IDSS Social & Engineering Systems), Manish Raghavan (Drew Houston (2005) Career Development Professor at MIT Sloan and MIT EECS), Zach Schutzman (postdoctoral associate, MIT IDSS), Erin Walk (MIT PhD Student, IDSS Social & Engineering Systems), and Philipp Zimmer (MIT Technology and Policy Program).

 Contributors to the edited volume on systemic racism and computation